 Master of Science in Environmental Science & Sustainability: Research Track

 Climate change heightens social injustices, and global economies drive climate change.
 Solutions to today’s complex environmental challenges are informed by the sciences, and implemented in the socio-economic-political arena.
 Lasting solutions require diverse interdisciplinary understanding.
-At IES, we proudly take a whole-systems approach to our greatest environmental and sustainability challenges.
+At SES, we proudly take a whole-systems approach to our greatest environmental and sustainability challenges.
 As one of our Research Track graduate students you will have the opportunity to work with our diverse, interdisciplinary faculty in a range of critically important areas.
 Conduct an original research project with an expert and explore the scientific, social, political and business impacts on the changing environment with your fellow classmates through our diverse core and elective courses.

 - Deepen your understanding of complex socio-ecological systems and their connection with sustainable development goals.